als244/ml_dataflow/README.md

 \text{Tokens per second} = (N * S) / T
 ```

 - Model TFLOPS/sec: Effective throughput of processing (model flops / runtime).
 There is ambiguity among different frameworks about the proper "cost" of the model, so this number is hard to compare apples-to-apples if formulas are not given.
 It is common for codebases to over-report Model TFLOPS/MFU for causal models (not accounting for the fact that only half of the attention scores need to be calculated) -- the model cost should be implementation agnostic.
-The TFLOP numbers in the performance reports above are derived from the formula below.
+The Model TFLOP & MFU numbers in the performance reports above are derived from the formula below.

 Generalized transformer architecture, 3-matrices per expert, causal attention.
 Dense models are a special case with 1 shared expert and 0 routed experts (i.e. $d_{\text{expert}}$ = FFN hidden dim, $E_{\text{shared}} = 1$, $E_{\text{routed}} = E_{\text{active}} = 0$):